Indian naval ships start three-day visit to HCMC

-Vessel INS KADMATT at Nha Rong Wharf on June 24 (Photo: SGGP)
+Vessel INS SAHYADRI at Nha Rong Wharf on June 24 (Photo: SGGP)

 The visit by the INS SAHYADRI and INS KADMATT is part of bilateral defense cooperation activities to enhance ties between the two navies and also mark the 50th anniversary of the countries’ diplomatic relations this year.